By Edward Ayrapetian | Jan 9, 2014

 The energy of a photon is given by the Planck-Einstein equation:

-Where h is Planck’s constant, c is the speed of light, is the frequency and is the wavelength.
+Where h is Planck’s constant, c is the speed of light, f is the frequency and is the wavelength.
 Therefore, the energy of the electromagnetic wave is proportional to its frequency and inversely proportional to its wavelength; the higher the frequency, the higher the energy.
 The high energy electromagnetic radiation in the ultraviolet, x-ray and gamma-ray spectrums pose the most danger to humans and electronics.

 Electromagnetic radiation is emitted by various sources.
 For example, in space, x-rays are emitted by astrophysical objects such as galaxy clusters, black holes, and stars.
 Gamma rays, on the other hand, are predominantly emitted as a result of radioactive decay processes such as those found in nuclear explosions, nuclear reactors, and various astronomical processes.